 Many people noted that Shrout changed dramatically in the year or two leading up to the attack.
-He began wearing all black clothes and combat boots.
-10 He also changed his image by using an over-the-counter medication to lose weight, "going from a chubby to a frail teen-ager."11
+He began wearing all-black clothes and combat boots.10 He also changed his image by using an over-the-counter medication to lose weight, "going from a chubby to a frail teen-ager."11

-He bragged about drinking vodka12 and using marijuana, crack, and LSD.13 (In fact, the police somehow had heard that he might be using LSD and were planning to interview him on the day of the attack, but by the time they found him, he was already in custody for murder.14 Whether or not he was high on the day of the attack is unknown because he was not drug-tested.
-15)
+He bragged about drinking vodka12 and using marijuana, crack, and LSD.13 (In fact, the police somehow had heard that he might be using LSD and were planning to interview him on the day of the attack, but by the time they found him, he was already in custody for murder.14 Whether or not he was high on the day of the attack is unknown because he was not tested for drugs.15)

-Shrout talked about killing people16 and became obsessed with weapons, amassing a collection of knives, num-chucks, death stars, brass knuckles, a sword, and a BB gun.17 Shrout talked about how much fun it was to steal, and stole things from a record store.
-A friend commented, "To him the fact that he was able to do something without getting caught was a challenge, a thrill."18 Shrout also "bragged that he had a contingent of 50 friends ready to steal a stoplight."19 He also studied how to build bombs, buying the Anarchist's Cookbook and downloading instructions from the internet.
+Shrout talked about killing people16 and became obsessed with weapons, amassing a collection of knives, nunchucks, death stars, and brass knuckles, as well as a sword and a BB gun.17 Shrout stole things from a record store and talked about how much fun it was to steal.
+A friend commented, "To him the fact that he was able to do something without getting caught was a challenge, a thrill."18 Shrout also "bragged that he had a contingent of 50 friends ready to steal a stoplight."19 He also studied how to build bombs, buying The Anarchist's Cookbook and downloading instructions from the internet.
 He bragged he could build a bomb that would "blow up the whole neighborhood."20 He reportedly built bombs in his bedroom.21

 Shrout also developed an interest in the occult, vampires, and Satanism.
-He reportedly had posters with Satanic messages all over his bedroom wall,22 and owned the book The Complete Book of Spells, Ceremonies & Magic.23 He even cut his forearm with ten horizontal cuts, allegedly as part of a vampire ritual.24
+He reportedly had posters with Satanic messages all over his bedroom wall22 and owned the book The Complete Book of Spells, Ceremonies and Magic.23 He even cut his forearm with ten horizontal cuts, allegedly as part of a vampire ritual.24